learninglab-secret/hello/data/markdown/audiopeak.md

 1. extract the audio file from the video file
 2. get the stats for the audio file
 3. isolate the moments with maximum amplitude (or close to it?)
+	- we'll need to write a new command line program for this
 4. store those seconds & trim the video file using those seconds
+5. make that trimmed video file into a GIF
+6. upload that GIF to the Express app

 <img src="https://cdn.shopify.com/s/files/1/0080/8372/products/tattly_yay_burst_mike_lowery_00_1024x1024@2x.png?v=1566225019"  alt="yay"  style="width:250px;height:200px;">